 I threw myself into the WW programme

 Then, five months later, I overheard a mate of ours say to Steve: ‘I knew Donna back in the day when she was slim and good-looking’.
 Hearing that comment sparked something inside me.
-I threw myself into the WW programme.
+I threw myself into the WW weight-loss programme.

 In my first week of sticking to the programme I lost 8lb.
 With my motivation level on a high, I batch-cooked in the evenings, getting the boys involved too.
 Oscar had issues around food, crying if I tried to make him eat anything that wasn’t beige.
 Now, watching me enthusiastically cook from scratch, he became interested in other foods, even helping me chop veg.
 In the morning, he’d share my bowl of fruit salad and at dinner, he loved making his own veggie pizza toppings on a WW wrap base.
 He also discovered sugar snap peas, which he loved eating raw.
 I was over the moon – something green at last!